wallstersson/ukth-appinn-containerapps-orderapi/solution3.md

 ## Solution steps
 We will perform a controlled rollout of the new version and split the incoming network traffic so that only 20% of requests will be sent to the new version of the application.

-We'll deploy the first version of the application to Azure and use the _curl_ tool to test the application.
-We will then use _Log Analytics_ to troubleshoot the application.
+We'll deploy the first version of the application to Azure and invoke some APIs to test the application.
+We will then use _Log Analytics_ to validate that traffic split is working.

 ### Add traffic split to the HTTP API app by changing existing Bicep template
-To implement the traffic split, in [v3_template.bicep](v3_template.bicep) add the traffic section on your *httpapi* app and save the file.
+To implement the traffic split, in [v3_template.bicep](v3_template.bicep) add the traffic section on your _httpapi_ app and save the file.

 ```json
   ingress: {